Aaron Judge Preview, Player Props: Yankees vs. Nationals

 Aaron Judge At The Plate

-- Judge has picked up a hit in 62.9% of his 70 games this season, with more than one hit in 21.4% of them.
+- Judge has picked up a hit in 62.0% of his 71 games this year, with multiple hits in 21.1% of those games.

-- He has scored in 40 of 70 games this year, and more than once 10 times.
+- He has scored in 40 of 71 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.